Articles & Alerts

 The new budget bill includes many new provisions that may impact decisions for New York residents to stay in the state or migrate to states with minimal taxes and lower living expenses.
 Will these new tax law changes encourage people to leave New York State or New York City?
 Will people who temporarily relocated during the pandemic because they were able to work remotely decide to stay in their new location?
 These are questions on everyone’s minds.

 We will continue to monitor the changes and any additional details issued.
-If you have any questions about how the new budget may impact you, please contact Rebecca Long, Manager in Anchin’s Real Estate Group, or your Anchin Relationship Partner.
+If you have any questions about how the new budget may impact you, please contact Rebecca Long, Senior Manager in Anchin’s Real Estate Group, or your Anchin Relationship Partner.